-Throughout the world, woman hold–and have held–the titles of president and prime Minister; currently there are 19 women in the top seat of power, from Liberia to Germany to Trinidad to Iceland.
+Throughout the world, women hold–and have held–the titles of president and prime Minister; currently there are 19 women in the top seat of power, from Liberia to Germany to Trinidad to Iceland.
 Yet in the United States, we’ve still to see a woman at the very top.

 And it’s not much better on the rungs below the U.S. presidency.
 Making up more than half of the U.S. population, women represent only 17 percent of seats in Congress, 12 percent of the state governors and 23 percent of state legislators.
 We don’t match up very well with the rest of the world: The United States is 87th among nations in terms of the number of women in our national legislative body.